code-saturne/code_saturne/INSTALL.md

 * Defining the path to a SYRTHES installation to enable conjugate heat transfer.

-* All default MPI execution commands and options may be overriden using the `mpi` section.
+* All default MPI execution commands and options may be overridden using the `mpi` section.
 Note that only the options defined in this section are overridden; defaults continue to apply for all others.